This Doedre’s Undoing Build uses the Sorceress’s Stormweaver Ascendancy to spawn Witchtoads en masse, dealing consistent and safe DPS.

 Level 95 Endgame Crit Tree

 As with many Endgame builds, the final optimization come from using the very powerful Diamonds dropped by bosses.
 As such you will want to grab the Jewel Socket near Elemental Equilibrium.
-The remaining points will be used to scale up Arcane Surge Effect, from the Final Ascendancy we take, Constant Gale.

 From Nothing is a great way to get the Arcane Surge effect passives near Scarred Faith.
 This importantly also comes with 60% Spell Damage during Arcane Surge, which scales with all the effect we can grab.